 we are to grow up in every way into him who is the head, into Christ, 16 from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love.
 (Eph 4:15-16)

 Some people will say this is just a matter of personal style, and leaders in each church can chose what style they want to adopt.
-However, highly structured meetings that reduce attendees to an audience and promote a passive, consumer mentality is not a “style” you can find in the scriptures.
+However, highly structured meetings that reduce the body of Christ to an audience, and promote a passive consumer mentality is not a “style” you can find in the scriptures.
 While Spirit-led, every-member-functioning, Christ-centered expressions of the body of Christ, is a “style” that is clearly presented in the scriptures.

 The positive impact of body ministry goes far beyond the meeting itself.
 The Bible states clearly that when each part of the body is functioning as it should, it makes the body grow, and the body builds itself up (Eph 4:16).
 This is why this matters so much.
 It’s about the expansive results, not just the meeting itself.